Waterproof Outdoor Extension Cord: Ultimate Guide

 Length Matters: Balancing Reach and Power

-While a longer cord offers more reach, it also increases electrical resistance, which can lead to voltage drop and reduced power delivery.
+While a longer cord provides more reach, it also increases electrical resistance, which can result in voltage drop and reduced power delivery.

 • Choose the shortest cord possible that comfortably reaches your power source without being stretched taut.